daisybio/16S-rRNA-gene-Functional_benchmark_profiling/README.md

 ## Processing Script Folder

 Contained within the "processing_script" folder are the scripts utilized to derive KO abundance from the aforementioned four tools, respectively.
+It also contains the script which is used to filter 16S rrNA gene sequences from simulated metagenome sequences using FilterRead pipeline.

 ## R Script Folder